libjohn/openrefine/05-handson1.Rmd

     </div>
     </ul>

 3. Select “NEW BUILDING” facet, limiting to 3 matching rows.
-Hover your mouse over the all caps “NEW BUILDING” facet until you see the “edit” feature appear; click “edit” and alter the text to title case:  “New Building” ; click Apply
+To the right of the “NEW BUILDING” facet,  hover your mouse over   the “edit” feature; click “edit” and alter the text to title case:  “New Building” ; click Apply
     - <ul class="no-bullet">
     <div class="challenge">
     <li>How many “New Building” rows exist now?</li>